asyncapi/training/VIDEO_5_SCRIPT.md

 # Video 5: Open governance and transparency

 - AsyncAPI and Linux Foundation
-- What is transparency
+- Why transparency
-- What is open governance
+- Why open governance
-- Why AsyncAPI is committed to an open governance model
+- AsyncAPI governance model
 - Putting theory into practice

 Hello everyone!
 Welcome to this video on how AsyncAPI works.
 My name is...
 Today, we will talk about transparency, open governance, and why AsyncAPI is committed to this model.
 Do you want to learn more?
 Come over!

 ## AsyncAPI and Linux Foundation

-Even in the early period, the project receives a significant Postman sponsorship that enables several individuals to work full time on the project.
-It was then that discussions began on what was the best way to improve governance within the project.
+Even in its earlier period, asyncAPI received a significant Postman sponsorship that enabled several individuals to work full time on the project.
+It was then when discussions began on what was the best way to improve governance within the project.

 If one thing was crystal clear, it was that AsyncAPI should join a neutral home.
 But not just any neutral home.
 It needed to join a well-established and trusted organization.